morpho-org/metamorpho/README.md

 ### MetaMorpho

 MetaMorpho vaults are ERC-4626 compliant vault with the permit feature (ERC-2612).
-One MetaMorpho vault is dedicated to one loan asset on Morpho Blue.
+One MetaMorpho vault is related to one loan asset on Morpho Blue.

 Users can supply or withdraw assets at any time, depending on the available liquidity on Morpho Blue.
 A maximum of 30 markets can be enabled on a given MetaMorpho vault.